My Farmville utility bill set to increase by 8%

 With the Pitt County revaluations which took effect January 1, 2024, and the Town keeping its property rate the same, we property owners paid the Town of Farmville an additional $850,000. in property taxes for one year.
 That is quite a sum as a yearly increase to the Town funds!
 How has this money been spent?

 I have heard of landlords increasing Farmville rents in order to pass along these rising costs.
 So, renters and property owners have faced significant rent or property tax increases, as well as rising utility bills.
 The cost of living in any city or town is often a key consideration for people deciding where they will move.
 It is extremely unwise for any municipality to use its Enterprise Funds (electric, water, sewer, etc.) to prop up its General Fund.
 In other words, it really hurts a town or city to overcharge consumers for utilities in order to pad the General Fund.
+I’m not suggesting that this is happening now, but this approach has been used at times in Farmville’s recent past.

 Our water and sewer rates in the Town of Farmville have been comparably high for years.
 According to the latest figures on the UNC School of Government dashboard, if your household in the Town of Farmville used 5,000 gallons of water per month for 12 months, you will have paid $43.85 more per month or $526.20 more per year in water and sewer than households using 5,000 gallons per month from the Greenville Utilities Commission (GUC).
 Farmville’s $121.31 per 5,000 gallons is far above Greenville’s $77.46 and Winterville’s $80.49, and quite a bit more than the state median of $94.82.